Charles W Kingston is Excommunicated from the LDS Church

 A few days after that he took sick and went to the Mayo Brothers Hospital.
 From there he wrote a letter to the High Council and told them to give me “the works.”
 He was really sick but they couldn’t find out what was wrong with him.
 Finally they sent him home, and he was back only a few days when he died.”

 The Church had been keeping Charles’ father Charles Sr. informed of everything that was going on.
 When Charles Sr. asked what was wrong with Brother Charles, B.H.
 Roberts told him there was nothing wrong with him except he won’t keep his mouth shut.
 He won’t quit talking about what he knows.

 Brother Charles talks about the period of waiting for his trial before the High Council:

 “It seemed that my world had dropped out from under me.
 I knew if the Lord didn’t do something for my family I would lose every single thing in the world I ever held dear…..
 I was six months not knowing how things would turn out for me, waiting for that trial before the High Council” (Talk by Charles W Kingston March 1958)

 The High Council trial commenced on the 4th day of March 1929 and lasted from 8:00pm until 2:00am.
-Charles preached “the fullness” to the sixteen men in attendance for about six hours, telling his side of it and answering their questions.
+Charles preached “the fullness of the Gospel” to the sixteen men in attendance for about six hours, telling his side of it and answering their questions.

-Charles highlights some of the events in the trial:
+Charles speaks about some of the highlights in the trial:

-“Brother Nixon had said in the trial, “This man has told the truth in everything he has said but we connot go against the Brethren.”
+“Brother Nixon had said in the trial, “This man has told the truth in everything he has said but we cannot go against the Brethren.”

 Brother Hansen pounded the table for emphasis and asked, “Why have you stirred in to all this mess?”